kurasu/binc/SPECIFICATION.md

 There is a pre-existing root node with ID 0.

+### Type ID

+A type defines the kind of a node.
+As it is provided in the [Add Node](#add-node) operation an implementation can instanciate concrete classes based the type.
+The name of a Type can be defined globally (optional) using [Define Type Name](#define-type-name).
+ID 0 is reserved for an undefined type.

 ### Attributes

 _Attributes_ are stored in _Nodes_ using an ID and can be of various types.
 The ID is a varint which acts as a key.
-The name of an Attribute ID can be defined globally (optional).
+The name of an Attribute ID can be defined globally (optional) using [Define Attribute Name](#define-attribute-name).

 ## File format